Sora-yx/SADX-Randomizer/README.md

 Big thanks to Raytwo for the help with the code in general.
 Since I'm very new to programming, this project couldn't be a thing without him.

-Also thanks to Prahaha and Kelle for the various tips.
+Also thanks to Prahaha and Kell for the various tips.